 Some fats are essential for your body, and experts recommend that they be included in your regular diet.
 Your body is not equipped to internally manufacture all the essential compounds it requires.
 That is exactly why a well-balanced diet is so vital for healthy living.
 So which fats are healthy and which ones should be shunned?
 Let’s take a look!

 Fats: The Good Kind

 According to experts, healthy fats fall under two broad categories, as discussed below.
-You can obtain both types of good fats from natural and fresh foods.
+You can obtain both types from natural and fresh foods.

-Mono-unsaturated fats are present in sesame seeds, almonds, hazelnuts, pecans, olive oil, canola oil, and peanut oil.
+Mono-unsaturated fat sources include sesame seeds, almonds, hazelnuts, pecans, olive oil, canola oil, and peanut oil.
 Why is a regular dose of this type of fat important for you?
 It reduces the risk of cardiovascular diseases, fluctuating cholesterol levels, and type 2 diabetes.
 Moreover, it also helps to regulate blood sugar levels.

 Walnuts and soybean oil are rich sources of both types of poly-unsaturated fats.
 Foods that are an exceptional source of omega 3 fatty acids include oily fish such as tuna and trout, flaxseeds, and canola oil.
 Omega 6 can be obtained in rich quantities from sunflower seeds, sunflower oil, corn oil, and safflower oil.

 So now that you know which fats are healthy for you, let’s identify the ones that you should stay away from.
 Trans and saturated fats are two of the key culprits that are associated with a plethora of health concerns.
 Out of the two evils, trans fats are definitely more injurious to health than saturated ones.
 While the latter increases the risk of cholesterol problems and cardiovascular diseases, the former increases the risk of stroke, diabetes, inflammation, in addition to cholesterol and heart problems.